 Adjusting the pivot¶

 The pivot can be adjusted by changing the offset property in the Sprite:

-However, there is a way to do it more visually.
-While hovering over the desired pivot point, simply press the “v” key to move the pivot there for the selected Sprite.
-Alternately, there is a tool in the tool bar that has a similar function.
+The pivot can also be adjusted visually.
+While hovering over the desired pivot point, press V to move the pivot there for the selected Sprite.
+There is also a tool in the tool bar that has a similar function.